uniho/BladeBreakIn/README.md

 The `/fd` directory serves as the storage container for front-end assets such as HTML, CSS, JS, etc. Feel free to use it.

-The `/storage` directory designated for uploaded files, and the framework facilitates easy file uploads into this directory.
+The `/storage` directory designated for publicly uploaded files, and the framework facilitates easy file uploads into this directory.

 ~~Further documents are in the `/docs` directory.~~(Coming soon...)